Meet Our Teachers and Staff

 Born in Ukraine in the city of Ternopil, Ms. Valnytska moved from Ukraine to NYC in 2002.
 She graduated with an AA in Liberal Arts from Kingsborough Community College and a BS in Business Management and Finance from Brooklyn College.
 In 2015, Ms. Valnytska moved to Ohio and for the next five years she worked as a preschool teacher at a daycare center.
 She loves working with children and serving families and communities, and in her free time, she enjoys listening to books, writing, taking pictures, and traveling.

 Brenda joined the GVA staff in July 2015.
 She graduated from Kent State University with a degree in accounting and received a second degree from Lake Erie College in Finance.
 She has worked as a school and government finance officer for 34 years—30 of which were as a Public School Treasurer.
 In her spare time, Brenda owns and operates a restaurant in Saybrook, Ohio where she enjoys baking many pies.
 For stress relief, she enjoys working in her vegetable garden and flower beds.
-She resides in Chardon, Ohio with her family, including her four-legged, furry, chocolate-lab, Brittany.
+She resides in Chardon, Ohio with her family.